andreea-wedata/wesoccer-wordpress-plugin/readme.md

 In the Competition IDs fields, add the IDs of the competitions you want to be displayed on the site, separated by comma.
 For example, to display SWPL 1 and SWPL 2, type `59,60` in the field.

 To create a user, go to [staging.wesoccer.co.uk/register](https://staging.wesoccer.co.uk/register).

+Type the email and password in the fields on the WeSoccer Options page.